Nelson Eddy: Nightclub act

 The advent of television made inroads in the once-lucrative concert circuits, and in the early 1950s, Eddy considered future career options, eventually deciding to form a nightclub act.
 It premiered in January 1953, with singer Gale Sherwood, his partner, and Ted Paxson, his accompanist.
 Variety wrote, "Nelson Eddy, vet of films, concerts, and stage, required less than one minute to put a jam-packed audience in his hip pocket in one of the most explosive openings in this city's nightery history....
 Before Eddy had even started to sing, they liked him personally as a warm human being".
 The act continued for the next 15 years and made four tours of Australia.

 Personal life

 Eddy married Ann Denitz Franklin, former wife of noted director Sidney Franklin, on January 19, 1939.
 Her son, Sidney Jr., became Eddy's stepson, but Nelson and she had no children of their own.
 They were married for 27 years, until Nelson's death.
 Ann Eddy died on August 28, 1987.
 She is buried next to Eddy and Eddy's mother in Hollywood Forever Cemetery.
 Eddy was a Republican.

+Relationship with Jeanette MacDonald

+Despite public denials from the stars themselves of any personal relationship between Jeanette MacDonald and Nelson Eddy, documentation shows otherwise.
+In a handwritten 1935 letter by Nelson to "Dearest Jeanette", written on his letterhead, Nelson Eddy wrote: "I love you and will always be devoted to you."

+In the biography Sweethearts by Sharon Rich, the author presents MacDonald and Eddy as continuing an adulterous affair after their marriages.
+Rich, who was a close friend of MacDonald's older sister Blossom Rock, also knew Gene Raymond, and she documents that the relationship lasted with a few breaks until MacDonald's death.
+Newsreel footage from MacDonald's funeral shows Eddy as the last person exiting the chapel, circled by other celebrities, such as Lauritz Melchior, who offer him condolences.

+MacDonald had a reported eight pregnancies by Eddy, the first one while they were filming Rose Marie.
+This was before she had an intimate relationship with Gene Raymond.
+Raymond was physically unable to father children, and MacDonald alluded to this fact in her unfinished autobiography, writing that she returned from her Hawaii honeymoon with Raymond with the knowledge that "The MacRaymonds had no children."
+Nevertheless, MacDonald had additional documented and visible pregnancies while married to Raymond, all of which ended in miscarriage.

+Biographer E. J. Fleming also alleges that Eddy confronted Raymond about physically abusing MacDonald, who was visibly pregnant with Eddy's child while filming Sweethearts.
+Eddy attacked him and left him for dead; newspapers reported incorrectly that Raymond was recovering from an accidental fall.

+Louis B. Mayer adamantly refused to allow MacDonald to annul her marriage and elope.
+The situation ended with MacDonald losing her baby at nearly 6 months.
+The boy was named Daniel Kendrick Eddy, and Nelson buried him (or his ashes) on private property in Ojai, California.